-Gavin Rothery worked closely with his friend Duncan Jones to produce Moon, essentially a personal project that allowed them to indulge their personal passions and enthusiasm for science-fiction, particularly the cinematic element produced in the 1960s and 70s.
+Gavin Rothery worked closely with his friend, director Duncan Jones, to create Moon, a personal project that allowed the pair to indulge their personal passions and enthusiasm for the particular brand of science-fiction that emerged in the 1960s and 1970s.

-Released on a modest exhibition schedule, over time it’s distinct retro-futuristic atmosphere and adherence to timeless genre tropes have found the film a passionate audience with both the public and critics alike.
+Released on a modest exhibition schedule, over time it’s distinct retro-futuristic atmosphere and adherence to timeless genre idioms have found the film a passionate audience with both the public and critics alike.

 GR: I’d been flat-sharing with Duncan (Jones – Director) for ten years or so.
 We were both freelance and just worked on everything together.
 We’d been trying to make a film all that time and Moon was the end result.